ceramic-sf/vice-vise/roller_screw_recipe.md

 ### Circlip

 A clip placed on the screw to keep the carrier in place.
 A groove is placed on the screw to keep the circlip from moving axially.

+### 3D printing tips

+Some tips:
+- Print rollers separately and with a raft as they may fall over during printing
+- Print all threads vertically (standing up) so their surfaces are smooth when rotating

+### Assembly tips

+- Place rollers in hand, then the screw on top, then wrap two rubber bands around to keep them all together.
+- Move the rollers around under the rubber bands until they are evenly spaced.
+- For each roller rotate in place until it is symmetrical relative to the spur gears.
+Rotation to the next spur gear tooth will cause the roller to migrate along its axis.
+- Add both carriers and circlips, hold the planets and turn the screw.
+If there is clicking, find which roller is responsible and whether it is a print artefact or alignment problem.
+If needed, remove one carrier and rotate the rod one spur tooth and try again.